 DR SCAMP LIKES HIS PATIENTS TO HAVE OPTIMAL COMFORT WHEN HAVING SURGERY.
-THEREFORE, HE PREFERS TO USE GENERAL ANAESTHETIC FOR MOST LARGER PROCEDURES; SEDATION AND LOCAL ANAESTHESIA MAY BE AN OPTION FOR YOUR PROCEDURE.
+THEREFORE, HE PREFERS TO USE GENERAL ANAESTHETIC FOR MOST LARGER PROCEDURES; LOCAL ANAESTHESIA MAY BE AN OPTION FOR YOUR PROCEDURE.

 An Anaesthetist is a highly trained specialist who after graduation as a doctor spends at least six more years training in anaesthesia, pain control and the management of medical emergencies.

 Your Anaesthetist will assess you before the operation, select the most appropriate anaesthetic for you and monitor you throughout the surgery.
-He is also in charge of pain relief.
+They are also in charge of pain relief.

 There are some things you can do to make your surgery safer: